luckystars0612/morpheus_IOC_scanner/README.md

 ```bash
 python3 database_updater.py
 ```

+***Note that you can add more yara repositories in yara.yaml, it will automatically load and update the latest yara rules from these repository***

 If you wish to switch to a more comprehensive or lighter YARA ruleset, such as the Fortress Edition or Nano Edition, simply run the `setup.py` script again.
 This will handle the deletion of old files and automatically set up the new ruleset for you.